 Cilantro’s secluded patio on 17th Ave.
-SW is now open and Cilantro has launched a happy hour from 2 p.m. to 6 p.m., Tuesday to Friday.
-Indulge in a 9 oz pour of wine for the price of a 6 oz pour on all of Cilantro’s award-winning glass pours.
+SW offers a happy hour from 2 p.m. to 6 p.m., Tuesday to Friday.
+But now that it’s just starting to be spring, you can indulge in the beautiful indoor space, maybe even outdoors.
+Indulge in a 9 oz. pour of wine for the price of a 6 oz. pour on all of Cilantro’s award-winning glass pours.
 Also look for the feature of $5 prosecco.
-Brad Royale, CRMR wine director says about the wine: “We focus on global selections from boutique producers that we believe showdase the unique personalities of wine.”
-Go drink wine and eat good food.
+Brad Royale, CRMR wine director, says about the wine: “We focus on global selections from boutique producers that we believe showcase the unique personalities of wine.”
+Go drink good wine and eat good food.

 Food Network Canada Chef School

 Learn how to make great simple recipes by tuning into the Food Network channel and watching some of the country’s great chefs – Lynn Crawford, Mark McEwan, Roger Mooking and Michael Smith, for example – cooking their favourite recipes and sharing must-know tips.
 Visit www.foodnetwork.ca/shows/food-network-canada-chef-school for all the tasty details.

 Happy Hour at Buffalo Mountain Lodge in Banff